 International research: Intercontinental research projects were also successfully launched for the first time in 2019.
 In the MAI iSpan project, German companies and research institutions are working together with US companies and universities to investigate far-reaching issues in the finishing of CFRP.
 New applications of recycled CFRP in South Korea and Germany are being analyzed as part of the MAI ScrapSeroproject.
 This international research will be further expanded in 2020.
 Together with partners from Japan, the projects ThermoPros and HiPeR will start in April.
 These projects deal with the issues of thermoplastic profile production and CFRP recycling

-Preliminary research: Since 2018, universities and SMEs dealing with CMCrelated issues have been financially supported.
+Preliminary research: Since 2018, universities and SME dealing with CMC related issues have been financially supported.
 The so-called pre-research projects are intended to carry out initial preliminary tests for project proposals, and project consortia are also to be supported in the project initiation phase.
 Since 2018, ten preliminary research projects have already been carried out successfully.

-Joint industrial research: Since 2017, Carbon Composites Leichtbau gGmbH has been a member of the German Federation of Industrial Research Associations and is therefore eligible to apply for BMWi funding for joint industrial research.
-This is intended to benefit above all SMEs that cannot afford to commission research services themselves.
-IGF funding is intended to enable research institutions to conduct research and development on behalf of SMEs.
-The results are always exploited by the SMEs.
+Joint industrial research: Since 2017, Composites United Leichtbau-Forschung gGmbH has been a member of the German Federation of Industrial Research Associations and is therefore eligible to apply for BMWi funding for joint industrial research.
+This is intended to benefit above all SME that cannot afford to commission research services themselves.
+IGF funding is intended to enable research institutions to conduct research and development on behalf of SME.
+The results are always exploited by the SME.
 Since 2018, three projects have already been successfully launched.
 We are constantly working on bringing new ideas for funding.